 Southlake, TX – Aug.
 20, 2010 – Slab leaks and triple-digit temperatures go hand-in-hand in North Texas, but the Heat Wave of 2010 is causing more trouble than usual for homeowners.
 The combination of three consecutive weeks of triple-digit temperatures and very little rain is causing clay soil beneath homes to dry out.
 As it does, it cracks and shifts, breaking foundations along with gas and water lines beneath them.

-Master plumber Bill Stevens, president of Berkeys Plumbing, Heating and Air Conditioning, Inc., says the long, dry spell in July and August this year is taking a heavy toll on plumbing systems.
+Master plumber Jamie Wooldridge, president of Berkeys Plumbing, Heating and Air Conditioning, Inc., says the long, dry spell in July and August this year is taking a heavy toll on plumbing systems.
 He said calls to his company to find suspected slab leaks have increased, but homeowners can prevent most, if not all, serious damage by taking some precautions themselves.

 - Vegetation growing unevenly around a home

 - Dark spots on hardwood flooring or carpet

 - Higher water bills for no apparent reason

 - Sound of water running when no taps are open

 - Water meter changes when no taps are open